-Providing you with information about related products and services offered by the Dojono Ltd Group
+- Providing you with information about related products and services offered by JPM Capital Ltd

 ** Consent: You may be given the option to explicitly consent to share your data with selected third parties for marketing purposes or to sign up for related products and services.
 This will be via a separate notice via the website.
 We will never assume that we have your consent unless you have explicitly opted in, and you can withdraw your consent at any time by contacting us.

 ** Compliance with our legal obligations: We may be required to process or share your personal data in compliance with a legal obligation, such as in response to a request by law enforcement or when investigating a civil claim.

 5.1.
 All information you provide to us is, as far as reasonably practicable, stored on our secure servers.
 Any financial information, such as credit/debit card numbers will be encrypted using SSL and 3-D Secure technology.
 We ask you not to permit anyone to use your name.

 5.2.
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our Sites; any transmission is at your own risk.
 Once we have received your personal data, we will use strict procedures and security features to try to prevent unauthorised access.

 6. IP addresses and cookies